tooncool64/odin-recipes/README.md

 This project is meant to demonstrate basic understanding of HTML concepts such as elements, attributes, tags, and file relationships.

 Accesible from https://tooncool64.github.io/odin-recipes/

+Updated with a CSS Stylesheet to improve quality.